-At this point, if the veins have not filled and remain collapsed, it indicates the incompetent venous valve(s) was at the level of the SFJ
+At this point, if the veins have not filled and remain collapsed, it indicates the incompetent venous valve(s) was/were at the level of the SFJ.

-If the veins have filled up again, it indicates the incompetent valve(s) are inferior to the SFJ (i.e. perforator veins – veins that drain venous blood from superficial to deep veins within the muscle)
+If the veins have filled up again, it indicates the incompetent valve(s) is/are inferior to the SFJ (i.e. perforator veins – veins that drain venous blood from superficial to deep veins within the muscle).

-5. Repeat the test with the patient lying, place tourniquet 3cm lower than the previous position, ask the patient to stand and observe venous filling.
+5. Repeat the test with the patient lying down, placing the tourniquet 3cm lower than the previous position.
+Ask the patient to stand and observe venous filling once again.

-6. Repeat until filling stops and the location of the incompetent venous valves is localised.
+6. Repeat this sequence until filling stops and the location of the incompetent venous valves is localised.